Eat Street Car Park Upgrade

 - City of Parramatta Administrator Amanda Chadwick

-The upgrade is designed to:
+The upgrade was designed to:

-- Provide a more functional car park space that makes it easier for people to navigate around and gain access to Eat Street
+- Provide a more functional car park space that makes it easier for people to navigate around and gain access to Eat Street.

-- Improve pedestrian connectivity to prime dining area
+- Improve pedestrian connectivity to prime dining area.

 - Enhance user experience and make the car park feel more welcoming and safe.